-KEY PERFORMANCE INDICATOR BASELINE (how we performed at 30 June 2017) TARGET YEAR 1 2018-2019 TARGET YEAR 2 2019-2020 TARGET YEAR 3 2020-2021 TARGET YEAR 10 2027-2028 The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network expressed as a number.
-15 To report a decrease on the previous year Average quality of ride on a sealed local road network, as measured by the Smooth Travel Exposure Index.
+KEY PERFORMANCE INDICATOR BASELINE (how we performed at 30 June 2017) TARGET YEAR 1 2018-2019 TARGET YEAR 2 2019-2020 TARGET YEAR 3 2020-2021 TARGET YEAR 10 2027-2028 Annual change in number of fatalities and serious injury crashes on the local road network OR the number of deaths and serious injuries per million vehicle km travelled on local roads.
+1,915,002 kms travelled per fatality or serious injury maintain/decrease maintain/decrease maintain/decrease maintain/decrease Average quality of ride on a sealed local road network, as measured by the Smooth Travel Exposure Index.
 89% >80% >80% >80% >80% Percentage of sealed network that is resurfaced annually.
-6.7% <10% <10% <10% <10% Percentage of local footpath network that is part of the local road network that falls within the Level of Service (LOS) or service standards for the condition of footpaths. not reported^ 95% 95% 95% 95% Increased use of alternative modes of transport. new measure improve on the previous year
+6.7% <10% <10% <10% <10% Percentage of local footpath network that is part of the local road network that falls within the Level of Service (LOS) or service standards for the condition of footpaths. not reported 95% 95% 95% 95% Increased use of alternative modes of transport.
+New measure increase on the previous year